olivboom/SPH-solver/README.md

-﻿# Team Atlantic - A Smoothed Particle Hydrodynamics Solver
+﻿# A Smoothed Particle Hydrodynamics Solver